 On-farm parasitology skills

 Sustainable control of helminth parasites of grazing ruminants is a key concern for veterinarians in production animal practice.
-This course covers the key biological factors of helminth parasites, the latest developments in helminth control and ensures participants develop a sound understanding of the current state of the science around these issues.
+A sound understanding of key biological factors of helminth parasites and the latest developments in helminth control is required to advise farming clients on parasite control programmes for sheep, beef cattle and deer and offer a superior service.

 - Worms in sheep and cattle systems